PotentialKillScreen/PokemonMaster/README.md

 My vision for the game was to create an advanced board game with the theme of Pokémon.
 The Pokémon Company's products are mostly aimed at children which I believe is a shame since a big portion of the kids that grew up with Pokémon are now grown up.

-I am quite happy with the final product and my friends seem to like the game slighly more than the average game I own.
+I am quite happy with the final product and my friends seem to like the game slightly more than the average game I own.
 I would make the following points when comparing the game with top ranked games on gameboardgeek.
-- Pokémon Master is more unwieldly.
+- Pokémon Master is more unwieldy.
 It works well when I am present but I can imagine that playing the game without an expert could be challenging.
 - The game is more thematic and the theme is greatly appreciated.
 - The strategic decisions are about as interesting.